 Have you ever read the ingredient list on a package of tortillas?
 Yikes!
 They can be super scary.
-And when you’re trying to feed six people who like to eat, buying the froofy brands of things just isn’t practical!
+And when you’re trying to feed eight people who like to eat, buying the froofy brands of things just isn’t practical!
 The next best option is to make your own.
 If you want a simple ingredients list, and a price that can’t be topped, try this homemade tortilla recipe.

 Tortillas have a little bit of a learning curve to them.
 I keep trying to make whole wheat tortillas that everyone likes.
 I am not the best tortilla maker out there, but every time I improve.
 I’ve been working off of this recipe.
 You don’t even have to buy a tortilla press to try it out.
 I also would like to try making sourdough tortillas, as I have a bunch of sourdough starter.